-The Museum of Natural and Cultural History accepted nominations for the third annual Oregon Stewardship Award during January 2020.
+The Museum of Natural and Cultural History will accept nominations for the fourth annual Oregon Stewardship Award during January 2021.

-Spearheaded by the Museum Advisory Council, the award recognizes an environmental or cultural heritage project that involves the community and aligns with the museum's mission to inspire stewardship of our past, present, and future.
-The $1000 award includes public recognition at the museum's annual dinner in April and in the Oregon Heroes section of our Explore Oregon exhibit.
+Spearheaded by the Museum Advisory Council, the Oregon Stewardship Award recognizes an environmental or cultural heritage project that involves the community and aligns with the museum's mission to inspire stewardship of our past, present, and future.
+The $1000 award includes recognition of the project and its organizer(s) in the Oregon Heroes section of our Explore Oregon exhibit.

 The museum invites groups and individuals to self-nominate.
 Nominations will also be accepted from third parties wishing to recognize group or individual stewardship of Oregon’s environment or cultural heritage.